ABOUT THE DIFFICULTY OF 2 DAY INCA TRAIL HIKE

 The spectacled bear, Ukuku or Ukumari, is present in oral traditions that tell that there was once a hairy young man who was the son of a bear’s love affair with a beautiful peasant woman.

 The hairy young man is the Ukuku (a typical Cusco dancer who is especially related to the Qoyllur Riti festival).
 This festival takes place in the snowy Ausangate, near the city of Cusco.
 Today this religious festival is the largest pilgrimage in the Andes Mountains (it brings together more than 10 thousand people).

 The Ukuku wears a suit made of black wool, a white balaclava and emits sounds similar to that of an animal because it is a mythical character.
 This dancer is also present in other traditional festivities of Cusco.

-DISCOVER THE BEAUTIFUL BIRDS OF THE 2 DAY INCA TRAIL HIKE TO MACHU PICCHU
+DISCOVER THE BEAUTIFUL BIRDS OF THE SHORT INCA TRAIL HIKE TO MACHU PICCHU

-The birds of the 2 day inca trail hike km 104 are very picturesque and showy birds.
+The birds of the Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days km 104 are very picturesque and showy birds.
 Since, we can find many species of low jungle and high jungle of Peru.
 For this reason, they are mostly birds of beautiful colors and shapes.

 After having enjoyed a relaxing train journey.
 We arrive at kilometer 104 of the Cusco – Machu Picchu railway.
 After disembarking from the train we start the walk towards the Inca citadel of Machupicchu through the “Cloud Forest” of the Inca trail.
 However, let us remember that this area has a considerable concentration of clouds and fogs.
 As a consequence, we will find ecosystems with a lot of epiphytism and climbing.